Powwow: Singing

-The song structure consists of four pushups, singing the chorus and verse through four times.
-In each chorus the melody is introduced or led off by the lead singer whose is then seconded by another singer who begins to vary the melody before the end of the leader's first line.
+The song structure consists of four pushups, singing through the chorus and verse four times.
+In each chorus, the melody is introduced or led off by the lead singer, who is then seconded by another singer.
+The second singer begins to vary the melody before the leader's first line ends.
 They are then joined by the entire chorus for the rest of the pushup.
 Three down strokes or hard beats mark the end of the chorus and beginning of the verse, and during these dancers will alter their dancing such as by hopping low like fancy dancers.
 An increase in tempo and volume on the last five beats marks the end of the final verse.
 The dancing stops on the final beat and then a tail, or coda, finishes the song with a shortened chorus.
 Sometimes a drum group will sing the song more than four times, particularly when the song feels good and the singers seize the moment for an extra pushup or two (or more), or when a dancer blows a whistle or passes his staff or fan over the drum to signal that the song is to be continued four extra pushups while he prays.

-Singing differs by region in that a high falsetto is used in the north while in the south a lower range is used.
-"To the unfamiliar listener, Indian singing sounds exotic, different, and difficult to comprehend," and the contrast in the quality or timbre of voice used in traditional Indian and European musics may have much to do with that difficulty.
+Singing differs by region in that a high falsetto is used in the north, while in the south, a lower range is used.
+"To the unfamiliar listener, Indian singing sounds exotic, different, and difficult to comprehend," and the contrast in the quality or timbre of voice used in traditional Indian and European music may have much to do with that difficulty.
 However, "to the trained ear, melodies flow, ascend and descend" while dancers react to changes in the structure of the melody and the song.
 Boye Ladd says, "If you give me a stink song, I'll dance stink.
 If you give me good music, I'll give you a great show," implying that one can appreciate the music through the dancing, which is readily appreciated by everyone.
-But others say that today's contemporary contest dancers are expected to dance their best no matter how well or poor the drum group is that is singing for their contest.
-Generally, Native American singing follows a pentatonic scale (as if playing only the black keys on a piano) and while, to the outsider, it may simply sound like drum beats accompanied by vocables, some songs include words in Cree, Pikuni, Lushuutsid, Niimipuu, Lakhota, Sahpatin, Salish, Ojibwemowin or many other Native languages.
+But others say that today's contemporary contest dancers should dance their best no matter how well or poorly the drum group singing for their contest is.
+Generally, Native American singing follows a pentatonic scale, like playing only the black keys on a piano.
+While to the outsider, it may simply sound like drum beats accompanied by vocables, some songs include words in Cree, Pikuni, Lushuutsid, Niimipuu, Lakhota, Sahpatin, Salish, Ojibwemowin, or many other Native languages.